ten-protocol/go-ten/design/gas/economy-design.md

 An alternative approach would be to deploy our own OBX Squeeth that allows us to cover both OBX dropping and ETH shooting up.
 This would have a questionable market given the size of ETH/USDC.

+### Selling calldata options

+If we ignore OBX and think in terms of L1 ETH pricing of L2 transactions, we have something non obvious - We are selling an option contract for X amount of ETH to deliver of Y amount of bytes.
+The price is current spot gas price + gas price premium in ETH.
+This contract is for a fixed amount of time that will always be executed.
+(I guess this is more like a future, but I have no clue how volatility is priced there)

+So users pay ETH for a contract that you will pay the gas on the L1 for their transaction.
+The implication of this is that if we were to go on the extreme offensive, we could in theory use established option pricing to provide extremely fair prices.
+Instead of having some % markup.
+And this would make us ... option sellers.
+[Pricing model?](https://www.investopedia.com/terms/b/blackscholes.asp)

+Furthermore if we remember OBX, we can stack the optionality:

+1. Get transaction option contract price in ETH.
+2. Get OBX price for ETH option contract. (or future, idk)

+Now this isn't entirely risk free, but in theory it should allow us to operate without instant swaps or any other party tricks.
+Given a long enough amount of time and not using too much capital, we should easily be profitable.
+As pretty much everyone who sells theta is. **That said, I don't think this is the way to go for the time being.** When Obscuro and OBX mature and become somewhat stable we could transition to this after proper back testing.